☀︎

 FSF announces the librephone project! - (HN discussion)

 Note: this announcement generated excitement in that FSF does recognize the problem in mobile computing.
 The goal of this project, however, is to write FOSS firmware for a leading Android device able to run LineageOS, and bring a handset fully out into the open.
 (And not to produce a new phone as the title might suggest.)
-While an essential step, we’d like to go even further.
+While an essential step, we’d like to focus on complementary areas as well.

 We hope to expand the pioneering work above on freedom to other realms, specifically the following:

 An ascendant movement describing the freedom to tinker with our electronics and other machinery.
-This includes the right to repair or replace components, update firmware and operating system, bypass restrictions (as threatened by the DMCA), and just plain-old figuring out how things work.
+This includes the right to repair or replace components, update firmware and operating system, bypass restrictions (as threatened by the DMCA), and just plain-old figuring out how things work, A.K.A. learning.

 Wasn’t that always the case?
 For the most part, but companies have increasingly moved to lock up their hardware products to prevent “unauthorized” modification, in order to minimize costs and wring every last cent of profit they can from the customer.
 These unfairly gained, inflated repair costs continue to boost bottom lines.